This Limoncello Ice Cream is so rich and creamy. The limoncello gives the ice cream a sweet yet slightly tangy taste with a lovely lemon flavor.

-Usually I don’t cook my ice cream mixture on the stove.
+Usually, I don't cook my ice cream mixture on the stove.
 Since I want to make my ice cream quickly, I prefer to blend the few ingredients in a bowl and then pour it into the frozen ice cream base and churn away.
 But this recipe begs for the milk and eggs to be cooked over the stove to create a custard.
-It needs the richness that the eggs bring to the flavor so I urge you to take the few extra minutes to do this.
+It needs the richness that the eggs bring to the flavor so I urge you to take a few extra minutes to do this.

 Limoncello Ice Cream

 - pinch of salt

 - 5 egg yolks

 - Heat the cream, milk and a pinch of salt in a medium sized saucepan over medium high heat.
 Bring to a simmer and reduce heat.